framps/raspiBackup/.github/ISSUE_TEMPLATE/bug_report.md

 If you still don't get any idea how to solve your issue with raspiBackup
 1. Explain in detail what's going wrong
-1. Attach raspiBackup debug log.
-Just **DRAG AND DROP** raspiBackup.log into the issue and don't copy and paste the contents of raspiBackup.log into the issue. **If you don't attach a debug log the issue will be rejected**
+1. Attach the raspiBackup debug log.
+Just **DRAG AND DROP** raspiBackup.log into the issue and don't copy and paste the contents of raspiBackup.log into the issue.
+1. If you don't have a debug log at least copy and paste the command you used to invoke raspiBackup and the messages you get in the command window.

 **Note**
 Issues are closed automatically after 2 weeks if there is no activity any more